Elementary School Handbooks

 Early Dismissal Requests

 Parent(s)/Guardian(s) are encouraged not to pick up their children prior to dismissal unless an emergency arises or appointments (dentist, doctor) could not be arranged for after school hours.
-In such instances, parents are asked to come to the main office to meet their child.
+In such instances, parents must come to the main office to sign their child out and meet their child.

 Emergencies